If you get a letter saying that Big Bank has sold your debt to Snake & Weasel Debt Collectors you may be very worried.

 Yes.
 The debt collector now has all the rights that the original lender had and this includes applying for a County Court Judgment (CCJ).

-You don’t have to worry that this is going to happen straight away. the debt collector would rather reach an agreement with you for monthly payments and not have the cost and bother of going to court.
-But in 2016 the numbers of CCJs are increasing and it seems that debt collectors are going to court more often.
+You don’t have to worry that this is going to happen straight away.
+The debt collector would rather reach an agreement with you for monthly payments and not have the cost and bother of going to court.
+But in 2017 there were 100,000 CCJs a month in January-March and it seems that debt collectors are going to court more often.

 Will it reset the 6 year period for becoming statute-barred?

-A debt that is old and already statute barred will continue to be so after the sale.
-Read Statute Barred Debt – Common Questions – that article has a template letter you could use in this situation.
+A debt that is already statute-barred will continue to be so after the sale.

 If you have a debt management plan run by a company, tell the DMP company.
 They will switch your monthly payment to go to the debt collector.